oof2win2/FactorioAntigrief/apps/communitybot/README.md

   - `revokedBy` - The Discord UserID of who revoked the report
 - **Category**
   - `id` - The ID of the category.
 Used to tell the API which category a report is filed under.
 Can also be used to fetch said category
-  - `shortdesc` - A short description/tagline of the category
+  - `name` - Name of the category
-  - `longdesc` - A long, verbose definition of the category
+  - `description` - A short definition of the category

 ## Installation